Valuable Experience In Shoulder Dystocia Cases

 We have experience handling all the various causes and circumstances surrounding shoulder dystocia, including:

 - Improper fetal monitoring: Proper monitoring during pregnancy and labor can indicate to a competent doctor that the child might be too large or the woman is not contracted enough for the child’s shoulders to fit through the birth canal.
-With proper monitoring, the doctor can be more prepared with emergency procedures.
+With proper monitoring, the doctor can be more prepared for emergency procedures.

 - Forceps/vacuum extractions: This might be the most common circumstance for shoulder dystocia.
 Using external equipment to pull the child out of the birth canal increases the risk of dystocia and should be used only in emergency circumstances.